frontendlane/prioritizer/README.md

 ## typescript
 - use typescript generics for deep clone: https://www.typescriptlang.org/docs/handbook/utility-types.html#recordkt
 - remove extraneous explicit types when implicit types would work
+- maybe HTMLElement should be replaced with Element because of svg elements??

 ## styling
 - add SASS